Posts

 Can You Sue for Invasion of Privacy in California?

 Although the California Invasion of Privacy Act is technically a criminal statute, Cal.
 Pen.
 Code §637.2 gives victims of wiretapping and eavesdropping the ability to bring a civil suit against the person or company that illegally recorded the conversation.
 If you learn that someone was listening in on your private conversation without permission, you may be able to file a lawsuit to recover statutory damages.
+Additionally, §638.51 gives consumers the ability to file a lawsuit against companies that use trap & trace devices to illegally monitor website visits without consent.

 How to Prove Invasion of Privacy Under the CIPA